icecube/icetray-public/cmake/resources/docs/platforms.rst

     in 10.5/Leopard, since subversion is now supplied by the OS.

-.. index:: RHEL4
-.. _RHEL4:

-RHEL4
-^^^^^

-* TCL dependencies are satisfied only with the tcl-devel package.
-Try 'up2date tcl-devel' as root user.

-.. index:: Fedora Core
-.. _fedoracore:

-Fedora Core
-^^^^^^^^^^^

-* TCL dependencies are satisfied only with the tcl-devel package.
-Try 'yum install tcl-devel'.

-Fedora Core 9: The following packages were needed after a fresh install of Fedora Core 9:

-* curl
-* tcl
-* g77

 .. index:: CentOS 5.4 & Scientific Linux 5.4
 .. _centos:

 CentOS 5.4 and Scientific Linux 5.4